BinomialLLC/basis_universal/README.md

 basisu -srgb x.png

 Note that basisu defaults to linear colorspace metrics, not sRGB.
-If the input is a photograph, or a diffuse/albedo/specular/etc. texture, you want to use sRGB for much better rate distortion performance.
+If the input is a photograph, or a diffuse/albedo/specular/etc. texture, you will definitely want to use sRGB metrics for less artifacts and better rate distortion performance.

 To unpack a .basis file to .png/.ktx files: